Accessibility statement for Local Housing Allowance service

 Non‐compliance with the accessibility regulations

 The PDF documents are inaccessible for screen reader users.
-We plan to fix this compliance issue by 31 March 2021.
+This will be fixed by 31 March 2021.

 How we tested this service